Perspectives for hyperon and hypernuclei physics: Summary and outlook

 \section{Summary and outlook}

 Recent advances in hypernuclear physics have provided profound insights into the strangeness in nuclear systems, driven by experimental techniques and theoretical innovations.
+The measured properties of hypernuclei have been collected and evaluated in the online database (https://hypernuclei.kph.uni-mainz.de/).
 Light hypernuclei, such as the hypertriton ($^3_\Lambda$H), are pivotal benchmarks for probing the $\Lambda$-nucleon interaction.
 Notably, discrepancies in the binding energy of hypertriton between STAR and ALICE underscore the need for systematic studies to resolve these uncertainties.
 Future experiments at FAIR, J-PARC, and upgraded LHC facilities aim to deliver high-statistics data to clarify these inconsistencies and explore neutron-rich hypernuclei.

 Charge symmetry breaking in the $A=4$ hypernuclear system has been an unsolved puzzle on both the experimental and theoretical sides for a considerable time.
 The most recent experimental measurements from the STAR Collaboration of $^4_{\Lambda}$H and $^4_{\Lambda}$He in Au+Au collisions at $\sqrt{s_{\rm NN}}$=3~GeV showed that the CSB effect in their excited states have a similar magnitude but opposite sign as their ground states.
-However, this measurement suffered from large uncertainties and could not draw any solid conclusion about the CSB puzzle.
+However, this measurement suffered from large uncertainties and could not draw any solid conclusions about the CSB puzzle.
 The STAR Collaboration has taken significantly larger statistics at $\sqrt{s_{\rm NN}}$ = 3 GeV.
-The analysis is ongoing, as one should expect to suppress the uncertainties in this new data.
+The analysis is ongoing, as one should expect to suppress the uncertainties in these new data.
 Measurements with electron and kaon beams are also in progress at MAMI-A1~\cite{A1:2025mjf}, JLab, and J-PARC.
 As demonstrated by the measurements of the STAR Collaboration, heavy-ion collisions at several GeV are excellent platforms for generating large statistics of light hypernuclei.
-Future experiments with heavy-ion beams, such as the High-Intensity Heavy-Ion Accelerator Facility (HIAF) \cite{Zhou:2022pxl} and the Facility for Antiproton and Ion Research (FAIR), are also possible for studying charge symmetry breaking (CSB) in hypernuclei.
+Future experiments with heavy-ion beams, such as the High-Intensity Heavy-Ion Accelerator Facility (HIAF) \cite{Zhou:2022pxl} and the Facility for Antiproton and Ion Research (FAIR), are also possible for studying charge symmetry breaking in hypernuclei.